-How accessible is the school environment?.
+How accessible is the school environment?

-Alverton School is on one level and all areas are accessible to wheel chair users.
+Alverton School is mostly on one level and all areas are accessible to wheel chair users.
 Toilets can, and have, been adapted for some pupils with differing needs and there is a disabled toilet and shower room, which also has a specially adapted changing area.

-Ramps have been included outside to allow easy access and the school's accessibility has recently been extensively reviewed, resulting in additional measures, such as further ramps and a lift in the hall, being put in place.
+Ramps have been included outside to allow easy access and the school's accessibility is regularly reviewed, resulting in additional measures being put in place as identified.